digitalstuart/kerry-online-farmers-market/README.md

 * The config variables for using the Gmail SMTP server are defined in *'settings.py'*.
 * I had to run *'DisplayUnlockCaptcha'* on my Gmail account (https://accounts.google.com/DisplayUnlockCaptcha) in order to avoid getting an SMTPAuthenticationError when using the site's Contact or Password Reset functionality.

+### Travis

+* For running continuous integration testing, I linked my GitHub account with Travis and integrated my *'kerry-online-farmers-market'* repository with the system.
+* For any builds that failed, I found the issue and fixed the problem before pushing the amended code to GitHub again in order to see if the build would then pass through Travis.

 ### Cloning